 Wine?
 Check.
 Italy?
 Check.
 Fab food?
 Check.
-A weekend away with Mr. O and our closest friends?
+A wine tasting weekend in Piemonte, Italy away with Mr. O and our closest friends?
 Absolutely!
 I love our wine tasting weekends organised by Rebecca sooo much..
 I had to ask her to write about our most recent one.
 When are we going back?
 Very soon, I hope!
 Enjoy!
 Mrs. O

 We were delighted to be accompanied by Mr. & Mrs. O and friends, on one of our weekends away in the Langhe, in the wine region of Piedmont, probably best known for its wonderfully complex Barolo wines.

 The Langhe hills are in a small basin at the foot of the Maritime Alps (Piedmont meaning ‘foot of mountain’), where we met for a gastronomic weekend visiting local Barolo and Barbera d’Alba producers to taste and learn about how they make their wines and sample the local cuisine.
 It was a tough gig, but someone had to do it!
 The region is famous for its hearty mountainous cuisine that goes so well with their full-bodied red wines and excellent lesser-known whites.

 Our first dinner was at a local Enoteca (Vinoteca Centro Storico) in the Barolo commune of Serralunga d’Alba or, Alessio’s as it is also known.
 Famous locally for its food and wine list (Alessio also has a stunning Champagne list, but we were not here to taste Champagne!).
 Here we were greeted by Alessio himself and joined by winemaker Nicola Bianchi of Le Vigne di Cà Nova, a talented up and coming young producer based in Roddino, to taste some of his wines over dinner, all introduced by our generous hosts.